*To support the site I use affiliate links. As an Amazon Associate I may earn from qualifying purchases.

 You unplug the cable and apply the grease directly to both the cable’s core and its connector, before plugging it back in.

-And don’t worry about it interfering with signal flow — check out this page for more information.
+And it won’t interfere with signal flow — check out this page for more information.

 Some antennas come with a weather or rubber “boot” that covers sensitive parts like transformers or baluns (that rubber part on the antenna covering where the coaxial cable emerges — you can find a balun for example on the Winegard Platinum Series HD7694P).

-If your antenna has a balun, inspect and replace it if necessary (such as with a Coaxial F Boot — F81 Weather Seal Boot shown above).
+If your antenna has a balun, inspect and replace it if it’s worn or broken (such as with a Coaxial F Boot — F81 Weather Seal Boot shown above).

 Replace Worn Coaxial Cable